Billawan12/Personal-Portfolio-/README.md

 •  ChatBot: To Better and ease the user experience.

 # Team Roles
-•   Madut & Michelle: Styling and Css, creating the layout, color scheme, animations, and responsiveness.
+•   Madut & Michelle: Styling and Css, creating the layout, color scheme and responsive design.
-•   Victor & Tanisha: Structure and HTML, organizing the landing page, question display, and score section.
+•   Victor & Tanisha: Structure and HTML, organizing the landing page, creating profiles
-•	  Moses & Jewel: JavaScript, implementing question logic, score calculation, feedback, and timer.
+•	  Moses & Jewel: JavaScript, implementing search functionality.

 # Technologies Used